vendia/examples/workshops/data-modeling/README-Milestone8.md

 * Type changes to existing properties cannot be changed
 * Required flag for an existing property cannot be changed

+Knowing these is very important so we can better plan ahead on how we might evolve our schemas.

 ## Try it out